bkpathak/blackjack/README.md

 *Reach a final score higher than the dealer without exceeding 21; or *Let the dealer draw additional cards until his or her hand exceeds 21.

-It has implementation of four standard options for player after receiving two initial cards: __Hit,Double Down , Split, Stand__.The rules for each implementation is described below:
+The game is implemented with standard 1 deck of cards.It has implementation of four standard options for player after receiving two initial cards: __Hit,Double Down , Split, Stand__.The rules for each implementation is described below:

 * __Hit__: Take another card from dealer
 * __Double Down__: After receiving initial two card, player can increase the bet by up to the initial betting amount placed.